Skip to main content

 • “Interesting as a history lesson, but typographic and grammatical errors as well as some of the absolute worst controls in a platformer ever bog this game down into a frustrating and ultimately forgettable experience.”

-The music in the game is widely praised for its atmospheric quality and ability to complement the visuals, creating a calming and immersive experience.
+The music in the game is widely praised for its atmospheric quality and ability to complement the visuals, creating a relaxing and immersive experience.
 Many players appreciate the diverse soundtracks that reflect the historical themes of each level, although some note that the music can become repetitive over time.
-Overall, the combination of beautiful graphics and fitting music is often highlighted as one of the game's strongest aspects, despite criticisms of the gameplay itself.
+Overall, the combination of beautiful graphics and fitting music enhances the game's artistic and educational appeal, despite some criticisms regarding gameplay mechanics.

 • “The music is very poor, the settings are bland, and the way information regarding the history of typography that you collect throughout the game is delivered to you in a very lazy and uninspired fashion.”